 2. Recognize and stop your negative self-talk.

 Whether we realize it or not, we are having a constant conversation with ourselves about our world and how we’re doing in it.
 We can get out of bed and immediately judge how tired we are, or how our body feels, or the fact that we slept in.
-We can brush our teeth and without muttering a word out loud, shit talks about our appearance and the state of our home.
+And we can brush our teeth and without muttering a word out loud, shit talks about our appearance and the state of our home.

 We can say hundreds of nasty things to ourselves before we’ve even had our first cup of coffee.
 So try to slow down, notice what you’re telling yourself, and don’t accept those thoughts as facts because thoughts are just thoughts, nothing more.
 And most of the time, they don’t even have any evidence to support them, yet we accept them as if they did.